 B Portrait of Harriet Harris is courtesy William King, descendant of Harriet's daughter, Jane Elizabeth Bryant.
 The photograph is labeled "Great Grandmother Platt".
 Photo was likely taken at a studio in Elyria, where similar photos of Harriet's grandchildren were taken (who were living in the neighboring houses).

-C William H. Husted was the son of daughter Harriet M. Bryant but raised by Harriet & second husband Melzar after it appears daughter Harriet and her husband die... it's pure speculation, but also a possibly that daughter Harriet remarried and her new husband refused to accept a son that wasn't his into the family.
+C William H. Husted was the son of daughter Harriet M. Bryant but raised by Harriet & second husband Melzar after it appears daughter Harriet and her husband die... it's pure speculation, but also a possibly that daughter Harriet remarried and her new husband refused to accept a son that wasn't his into the family, however I've found no records prove any of this (not even daughter Harriet's death).

-D An obituary for Helen Bryant-Wallace's son Lewis from 16 Feb 1893 in page 5 of the Elyria Weekly Republican mentions in attendance "Uncle Frank Judkins, and family, of Cleveland" confirming the family relations and marriages are accurate.
+D An obituary for Helen Bryant-Wallace's son Lewis from 16 Feb 1893 in page 5 of the Elyria Weekly Republican mentions in attendance "Uncle Frank Judkins, and family, of Cleveland" confirming the family relations and marriages I've slowly pieced together are accurate.

-E It should be noted that Mahoning County did not exist until 1846 when it was formed from Trumbull & Columbiana Counties.
+E It should be noted that Mahoning County did not exist until 1846 when it was formed from Trumbull & Columbiana Counties (so any records prior to 1846 would not be in Mahoning).